 Right now we are just a two person (and a dog) team, but we are committed to developing and promoting a diverse workforce representative of the region we work in.
 We promise to be transparent and will be featuring our employees on the site alongside ourselves.
 Because that's how it should be.

-Additionally, we are currently committing 10% of proceeds to be donated to the CDC Foundation and the ACLU.
+Additionally, for 2020 we donated 10% of proceeds to the CDC Foundation and the ACLU.
+For 2021, we have joined the 1% for the Planet philanthropic pledge.